Learning Heterogeneous Agent Cooperation via Multiagent League Training: Experiments

 \subsection{The Effectiveness Against Policy Version Iteration.}

-We investigate how the HLT model improves the policy compatibility between different past policy groups.
-After the training is completed in HLT, we test whether a fully trained policy group (the eventual frontier policy group) can promote the win rate of past policies when mixed together.
-In this test, we still use the random combination sampler introduced previously for following tests of the frontier-past policy compatibility: \begin{itemize} \item For each episode, randomly select one type of agent that executes the past policies while the types of agents execute the frontier policies.
-(Frontier exclusive test.) \item For each episode, Randomly select one type of agent that executes the frontier policies, while the types of agents execute the past policies.
-(Frontier inclusive test.) \end{itemize}
+After completing the training stage, we evaluate the compatibility of the fully trained policy group (namely the eventual frontier policy group).
+To determine their affinity, we assess the performance of mixture policies comprising both past policies and the eventual frontier policy.
+In this test, we once again leverage the random combination sampler introduced previously to carry out the following tests:

+(\textbf{1}) In each episode, randomly select one type of agent that executes the past policies while the types of agents execute the frontier policies.
+(Frontier exclusive test.)

+(\textbf{2}) In each episode, randomly select one type of agent that executes the frontier policies, while the types of agents execute the past policies.
+(Frontier inclusive test.)

-In the former test, the frontier policy group controls most types of agents.
-With the frontier policy group being the majority in the team, we assess how the frontier works with the minority of agents controlled by past policies with various cooperation capabilities.
-In the latter test, we examine how the frontier policies respond to a scenario where most agents are using past policies.
-Playing a minority type in a heterogeneous team without a dominant position, this challenges the frontier's capability to adapt.
+In the first test, most agents (and agent types) are controlled by the frontier policies.
+With the frontier policy group being the majority in the team, we can assess how the frontier works with the minority of agents controlled by past policies with various cooperation capabilities.
+In the second evaluation, we assessed how well the trained frontier policies could adapt in a scenario where most agents follow past policies.
+In this case, frontier policies controlled a minority of agents and agent types in the team, which challenged their adaptability in the absence of a dominant position.